A consensus-based global optimization method for high dimensional machine learning problems: Numerical Performance

 Let us first comment on some practical implementation aspects of the Algorithm \ref{algo: main algo}.
-The operator splitting to update all particles can be used in order to avoid overshooting.
-We implemented the algorithm as
+The operator splitting to update all particles can be used in order to avoid overshooting. {One can choose to implement the algorithm as}

 where the first equation is the exact solution of the SDE $ d\Wj = -\lam(\Wj-\ws)dt, $ from $t = k\g$ to $t = k(\g+1)$.
 By overshooting, we mean $\h{\Wj_{k}}$ oscillates around $\bws_k$.
 This could bring instability as in the case of forward Euler in solving some stiff problems.